erimdogan/iris_prediction/README.md

 # Iris prediction
-  I tried to classify Iris data set by using which I designed simple Neural Network.
+  I tried to classify Iris data set by using a model which I designed simple Neural Network.

 ## Model
 importing required moules